JASchilz/LightningKeychains/README.md

 ## Further Development

-When the LND opens to mainnet, I may roll the [https://lightningkeychains.com](https://lightningkeychains.com) store to mainnet and begin selling actual 3D printed keychains.
+When the LND opens to mainnet, I may roll the [https://lightningkeychains.com](https://lightningkeychains.com) (it could be down) store to mainnet and begin selling actual 3D printed keychains.
 To support that, I would program in e-mail sending and an administrative interface that I could use to process orders.